croeber/amplify_appsync_mongodb_atlas_startup/README.md

 #### Set up the MongoDB Atlas cluster

+Follow the link to the setup the MongoDB Atlas cluster, Database , User and Network access

 #### Set up the DATA API with API Key

+Follow the link to the setup the Data API

 ![Set up Data API](/Images/setup_DataAPI.png)